 Toll Brothers Announces Six New Model Homes at Viewpoint & Westridge Collections at Metro Heights Master Plan in Montebello, Calif.

-/EIN News/ -- LOS ANGELES, Sept.
-20, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced the grand opening of six new model homes at its Viewpoint and Westridge collections at Metro Heights.
+LOS ANGELES, Sept.
+20, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the grand opening of six new model homes at its Viewpoint and Westridge collections at Metro Heights.
 This exciting new resort-style master-planned community in the hills of Montebello, California has experienced high demand for its brand-new luxury home designs that feature volume ceilings soaring up to 30-feet in select designs.

 "We are excited to debut our six incredible Metro Heights model homes showcasing an array of impactful and inspiring design features," said Brad Hare, Division President of Toll Brothers in Southern California.
 "These homes set a new standard for modern living with incredible volume spaces, open concept floor plans, gorgeous exteriors, and unmatched views."